The average size of the rooms in our traditional residence halls is 11 x 14. For more information on a particular building, click here.

 Freshmen are not assigned to private rooms unless they meet the requirements for special housing accommodation.
 Returning students may request a private room during the room selection process or during room changes.
 Requests will be accepted or denied based on space availability, and there are additional costs for all private housing.

 Discuss this concern with your roommate.
 If you are unsure how to approach him/her, talk with your Resident Assistant (RA) or Area Director (AD) and use your roommate agreement to get the conversation started.
 If your initial conversation with your roommate does not resolve your concerns, work with your RA and AD to find other ways to handle the conflict.
-If a solution cannot be found with your RA/AD, please contact the Director for Housing & Residence Life for further assistance.
+If a solution cannot be found with your RA/AD, please contact the Director for Residence Life for further assistance.
 Occasionally, a change in roommates is required.

 At times, living with someone else can be difficult, but it's one of the most valuable experiences you will have at SJC.
-The Housing and Residence Life staff will be happy to share practical negotiation and compromise strategies with you - information you can use for the rest of your life.
+The Residence Life staff will be happy to share practical negotiation and compromise strategies with you - information you can use for the rest of your life.

 We encourage you to contact your roommate prior to your moving to campus to discuss who will bring the items you want in your room.
 This will avoid taking up precious space with duplicate items and make for a smoother transition to college life.